Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

 A major efficiency bottleneck for LLM agents is the computational and token overhead induced by long contexts and long-horizon interactions, where agents may repeatedly reprocess large histories to act. \textbf{Memory-augmented reasoning} provides a principled way to alleviate this inefficiency.
 By storing and reusing past experience, including successes, failures, and interaction traces, agents can avoid redundant computation, make more informed decisions, and reduce costly retries.
 In this sense, memory is not merely an auxiliary component.
 It is a key mechanism for improving the overall efficiency-effectiveness trade-off of agent systems.

-We organize this section around the lifecycle of agent memory, covering memory construction, memory management, and memory access.
+Our taxonomy is mainly inspired by the memory-operation view in \citet{du2025rethinking}, which summarizes six basic memory operations.
+However, in practical agent systems, these operations are often not performed in isolation.
+For example, memory updating and forgetting may be jointly decided within the same memory pipeline.
+Therefore, instead of treating individual operations as mutually exclusive categories, we organize this section from a lifecycle and pipeline perspective, covering \textbf{memory construction}, \textbf{memory management}, and \textbf{memory access}.
+This organization allows us to examine the efficiency implications of memory creation, maintenance, and retrieval, including their effects on token usage and latency.

+For memory construction, we draw on the high-level distinction between parametric memory and contextual memory discussed by \citet{du2025rethinking}.
+Since our focus is on how agent memories are constructed and represented, we divide memory construction into \textbf{textual memory} and \textbf{latent and parametric memory}.
+Textual memory refers to explicit, context-accessible records, such as summaries, trajectories, reflections, and external memory entries.
+In contrast, latent and parametric memory stores experience in implicit representations or model parameters, rather than as directly readable text.
+The notion of latent memory has also been recognized in recent discussions of AI-agent memory~\citep{hu2026memoryageaiagents}, which further supports the need to include this category.

 Because memory is central to efficiency gains, how to design an efficient memory module becomes an important problem.
 We therefore discuss efficiency-oriented designs throughout this lifecycle, focusing on how to maximize the benefit of memory while minimizing additional overhead.
-Figure~\ref{fig:memory_picture_overview} provides a structured overview of our taxonomy, and Table~\ref{tab:efficient_memory_summary} lists representative works for an at-a-glance summary.
+Figure~\ref{fig:memory_picture_overview} provides a structured overview of our taxonomy, and Tables~\ref{tab:efficient_memory_summary} and~\ref{tab:efficient_memory_summary_part2} summarize all memory-related methods discussed in this section for an at-a-glance overview.